 “Barring a recession, don’t expect [interest rates] to go any lower.” –TD Economics

-Since the Bank of Canada announced it was keeping the benchmark overnight rate at 1.0% last week, most lenders did not move their mortgage rates, as they were (and still are), hovering at historic lows.
+Since the it was announced that the Bank of Canada interest rate would remain at 1.0% last week, most lenders did not move their mortgage rates, as they were (and still are), hovering at historic lows.
 According to TD’s report:

 “With the target interest rate near historic lows and the financial system functioning well, there is considerable monetary policy stimulus in Canada”

 In other words, rates will remain low, but don’t expect them to be cut any further.
-TD Economists, for one, believes the Bank of Canada will leave interest rates unchanged for all of 2012 before moving them in the first quarter of 2013, which was a different view expressed by our “Ask the Expert” interview with Professor John Andrew last week.
+TD Economists, for one, believes the Bank of Canada will leave interest rates unchanged for all of 2012 before a Bank of Canada interest rate hike in the first quarter of 2013, which was a different view expressed by our “Ask the Expert” interview with Professor John Andrew last week.
 Prof. John Andrew believes the Bank of Canada will likely raise the key interest rate early next year.

 Even though the prime rate, the basis for variable mortgage rates, may stay flat, it is still possible we will see lenders increase their premium on prime to match their profit objectives.
 For example, last week CIBC moved their 5-year variable rate to 3.10% or prime +0.10%.
 The rest of the “Big Five” banks (TD, Scotia, BMO, RBC) already have their 5-year variable interest rates at that mark.

 Last week was filled with announcements as the Bank of Canada released its winter Financial System Review a few days after their interest rate announcement.
 The report stated that European risk remains elevated even though Canada’s financial system is doing relatively well.
 The situation in Europe will continue to affect Canadian financial institutions, although they are not as vulnerable as perceived.